sunilpankaj/Hashtag-Recommendation-for-Hyperlinked-Documents/README.md

-use crawler.py to scrap news data from moneycontrol.com site.
+Use crawler.py to scrap news data from moneycontrol.com site.
 Sample of data: testing_eco.csv

 Hashtag recommendation method has two phases: candidate hashtag selection and hashtag ranking